-- I wrote a strong start to my story.I introduced my characters and setting. - $oxedsymbol{\square}$ I developed the story in an organized way. - I described what happened in a logical order. - My characters came to life with their words and actions. - I used words and phrases to connect events. - I wrote a conclusion. - The end of my story provides a sense of closure. - Building Writers E: Teacher Resource © 2018 Learning Without Tears
+- I used a strong start to my story.

+I wrote a "hook" to catch the reader.

+I introduced my characters and setting.

+- - $oxedsymbol{\square}$ I developed the story in an organized way.

+- I described the events in a logical order.

+- Details and descriptions made my characters come to life.

+- I used words and phrases to connect events.

+- I wrote a conclusion.

+- The end of my story provides a sense of closure.